 Enterprise Ireland is their country’s government organisation responsible for the development and growth of Irish enterprises in world markets.
 The opening of their office in Melbourne demonstrates the value of the Victorian market to Irish companies building their global footprint and export markets.

-Breandán Ó Caollaí, (centre) Ireland's Ambassador to Australia opens the Melbourne office of Enterprise Ireland accompanied by (l to r) David Eccles (EI), Kevin Sherry (EI), Peter Armstrong (Invest Victoria) and Declan Highes (EI)
+Breandán Ó Caollaí, (centre) Ireland's Ambassador to Australia opens the Melbourne office of Enterprise Ireland accompanied by (Left to Right) David Eccles (EI), Kevin Sherry (EI), Peter Armstrong (Invest Victoria) and Declan Highes (EI)

 Figure 2 Invest Victoria hosted an Advisory Panel meeting for Enterprise Ireland with members of the EI Australia team, Ireland's Ambassador to Australia and members of the Invest Victoria team.